Tudor-Matei/infoplus/README.md

 - exercises
 - sending solutions to exercises
 - ability to create exercises, and write tests for them, etc.

+# Technologies used

+- Next.JS for frontend and backend
+- MongoDB for the database

+# How to run

+- install MongoDB and create the collections listed below
+- run `npm install`
+- run `npm run dev` for development
+- run `npm run prod` for production, then `npm start` for preview

 ### MongoDB collections needed to work